Use Cases

 Postconditions

-Model and draw.io diagrams are kept in sync continuously
+Success guarantee: While running, the model and draw.io diagrams are kept in sync continuously.

 UC-6: LLM-Driven Architecture Modification